Jersey: A proven choice for trusts

 Flexible regulatory and legal environment

-While all ‘professional’ trustees (i.e. generally those offering services to the public) must be regulated and licensed by the Jersey Financial Services Commission (“JFSC”), ‘private’ trust companies can avail themselves of regulatory flexibility such that they need not be regulated or licensed if they meet certain criteria.
-Any person having full capacity to hold and dispose of property may be a settlor or a trustee although typically SPV corporate trustees are popular.
+While all ‘professional’ trustees (i.e. generally those offering services to the public) must be regulated and licensed by the Jersey Financial Services Commission (“JFSC”), ‘private’ trust companies can avail themselves of regulatory flexibility such that they need not be individually regulated or licensed if they

 Commercial uses for Jersey trusts include: